cgleeson0001/aic-collection-explorer/README.md

 # AIC Collection Explorer

-This web app lets one search differnt art pieces from the Art Institute of Chicago's public collection.
+This web app lets one search different art pieces from the Art Institute of Chicago's public collection.

 ## Live Demo